Code-Institute-Submissions/data-centric-1/README.md

 7. [MongoDB](https://www.mongodb.com/cloud/atlas): – was used as database for storing and extracting data.

+8. [Toptal](https://www.toptal.com/designers/colorfilter/): - Colorblind Web Page Filter, was used for checking the website how it looks for a colorblind person by using it's filter.

 ## Testing
 ### Testing User stories from UX section:
 1.   **As a First time Visitor, I want the purpose of the website to be clear, the information easy to digest and locate, and the navigation easy to use.
 I would like to quickly locate the list of Positive Pranic foods and info where I can learn more about what type of food to eat that is Positive Pranic approved.**